billthefarmer/gridle/README.md

 created.
 Similarly, tapping the refresh button will not create a new puzzle immediately.

+## Add accents
+Long press on a letter in the solved word grid.
+This will show a pop-up menu of unaccented and accented letters.
+Pick the required unaccented or accented letter.

 ## Meaning
 Once you have solved the word grid, tap on a letter that uniquely identifies a word to display the meaning.